BIGJRA/BIGJRA.github.io/rejuv.md

 Now we can explore Akuwa Town a bit.
 Itemfinder at the entrance to the town will get you a *Super Repel.* There’s an egg in the bottom right corner of town.
-Once it hatches, you’ll get **Ducklett!** There’s also wild Pokémon in the grass.
+Once it hatches, you’ll get **Ducklett!** There’s also wild Pokemon in the grass.

 Akuwa Town